• Courses

 Let me explain this metric with a visual example.

-A visitor comes to our website from a Google search (google / organic) and then comes back the next day from an email newsletter.
+A visitor comes to our website from a Google search (google / organic) and then comes back from an email newsletter the next day.
 None of those sessions had a conversion event.
-Thus the user conversion rate is 0% because there is one user and 0 users who converted.
+Thus, the user conversion rate is 0% because one user and 0 users converted.

 0 / 1 x 100% = 0%.